abhijithneilabraham/MLcourse/day1.md

 A label is the thing we're predicting.
 It can be the price of a product, class probability in a classification.

+### Examples:
+  An example is a particular instance of data, x.
+(We put x in boldface to indicate that it is a vector.)
+We break examples into two categories:

+</br>labeled examples
+</br>unlabeled examples
+</br>A labeled example includes both feature(s) and the label.
+That is:
+'''
+ labeled examples: {features, label}: (x, y)
+'''
+</br>Use labeled examples to train our Model

 ### Regression Vs Classification
 </br>Supervised learning problems can be further grouped into regression and classification problems.